Aboriginal and Torres Strait Islander Reconciliation

 The City of Greater Bendigo has developed an Aboriginal and Torres Strait Islander Protocols Guide to provide guidance to staff on engaging with Aboriginal and Torres Strait Islander peoples.

-The Protocols Guide is a key activity of the City’s Reconciliation Plan 2016-2019.
-These protocols form part of a wider effort to make the City a more inclusive, welcoming and culturally safe environment, and to promoting respectful relationships with Aboriginal and Torres Strait Islander peoples.
+These protocols form part of a wider effort to make the City a more inclusive, welcoming and culturally safe environment, and to promote respectful relationships with Aboriginal and Torres Strait Islander peoples.